PADL/ASN1Codable/README.md

 ASN.1 encoding and decoding is presently provided by the [ASN1Kit](https://github.com/gematik/ASN1Kit) library, although this should be treated as an implementation detail.

 ASN.1 types have additional metadata, most prominently tag numbers and tagging environments (such as `IMPLICIT` or `EXPLICIT`), which have no natural representation in Swift.
-ASN1Codable’s representation of these should also be treated as implementation details: presently ASN1Codable uses generic property wrappers and protocols to annotate Swift types with ASN.1 metadata, but this may change in the future (for example, when the `@runtimeMetadata` attribute is finished).
+Presently ASN1Codable uses generic property wrappers and protocols to annotate Swift types with ASN.1 metadata, but this may change in the future (for example, when the `@runtimeMetadata` attribute is finished).

 Generally we find it more ergonomic to attach ASN.1 metadata at the definition site, rather than out-of-band with a custom `CodingKey` or a separate schema.
 This allows existing Swift types to be encoded as ASN.1 without change.
-Having said that, using the ASN.1 translator will ideally render any metadata representation changes transparent to the user.
+Having said that, using the ASN.1 translator will ideally render the metadata representation an implementation detail.

 Features supported by ASN1Codable include: